-Many computer users, especially those who travel for business, rely on laptops, PDAs, and cell phones because they are small and easily transported.
+Many computer users, especially those who travel for business, rely on laptops, PDAs and cell phones because they are small and easily transported.
 But while these characteristics make them popular and convenient, they also make them an ideal target for thieves and hackers.
-Attackers may be able to take advantage of these technological advancements to target devices that was once considered secured.
+Attackers may be able to take advantage of these technological advancements to target devices that were once considered secured.

 What should I do to protect my mobile devices (smart phones, tablets, laptops, etc.)?

 Treat your device just like you would a computer.

 Password-protect your mobile devices with strong PIN/Passphrases to protect access and loss of confidential data.